inspr/core-legacy/docs/cli/inspr_delete_types.md

 ```
   -c, --config string   set the config file for the command
-  -h, --help            help for apps
+  -h, --help            help for types
   -s, --scope string    inspr <command> --scope app1.app2
   -t, --token string    set the token for the command
 ```